VGLoic/sc-release-process-exploration/README.md

 ## What needs to be done

 - Storing artifacts outside of the repository,
-- Exploration for NPM package,
+- Exploration for NPM package.
-- Exploration for deployment.